Scientific Name

 - Sempervivum calcareum 'Sir William Lawrence'

 Sempervivums are not difficult to grow, provided they are not waterlogged and killed by excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
-It will naturally die after the mother plant flowers, but the plant has likely produced many offsets that will continue to grow by this time.
+It will naturally die after the mother plant flowers, but it has likely produced many offsets that will continue to grow by then.
 These are excellent for cold windows.
 Sempervivum earned its popular name, "Hen and Chicks," from their growth habit.
-The mother plant, or hen, sends off numerous offsets, clustering around her base like chicks.
+The mother plant, or hen, sends out numerous offsets that cluster around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.

 See more at How to Grow and Care for Sempervivum.